Kathryn Linda Haycock Proffitt

 Kathryn Linda Haycock Proffitt (born 1951) was an American non-career appointee who served as the ambassador extraordinary and plenipotentiary to Malta from 1998 until 2001.

-Prior to her appointment, Proffitt had been president, executive officer and founder of Call-America, a telecommunications company.
+Early life and education

+Proffitt attended Portland State University and graduated in 1972 from the University of Oregon Dental School.
+In 1973, she completed postgraduate training in restorative dentistry at the University of Washington School of Dentistry.

+Career

+Proffitt began her career as a registered dental hygienist in Toppenish, Washington, and was the acting director of Dental Hygiene at Yakima Valley College.

+Call-America, a telecommunications company, was founded by Proffitt in 1982.
+She was president and executive officer at the company.
 She was also vice chairman of the Competitive Telecommunications Association (CompTel) and director of ICG Communications, Inc.

-Before that, Proffitt was a registered dental hygienist in Toppenish, Washington, and was the acting director of Dental Hygiene at Yakima Valley College.
-She attended Portland State University and graduated in 1972 from the University of Oregon Dental School.
-In 1973, she completed postgraduate training in restorative dentistry at the University of Washington School of Dentistry.
+Proffitt served as the U.S. Ambassador to the Republic of Malta from January 1998 to March 2001.
+She was nominated by President Clinton in September 1997 and confirmed by the Senate in November.